 A Unique Enterprise

 The ICBC was created by the B.C. government in the early 1970s.
 Its original role was both narrow and clear: to provide universally available and affordable automobile insurance in British Columbia.
-This result was thought to be achievable because of the ICBC’s not-for-profit status.
+This result was thought to be achievable because of ICBC’s not-for-profit status.

 In 2010, however, the B.C. legislature converted the ICBC to a for-profit enterprise and imposed substantial dividend payment obligations to the B.C. treasury.
 ICBC thereby became the only for-profit public automobile insurance carrier in Canada.
 In addition to profitability pressures, various functions typically performed by a government agency have also become ICBC’s responsibility.
-These include operator licensing, vehicle registration and a number of road safety initiatives.
-Finally, the ICBC says the number of accidents and resulting claims have continued to rise more quickly that premium increases.
+These include operator licensing, vehicle registration, and a number of road safety initiatives.
+Finally, the ICBC says the number of accidents and resulting claims has continued to rise more quickly that premium increases.

 The cumulative result of these pressures is the current financial crisis at the ICBC.
 Without reforms, the ICBC contends that its losses for 2017-2018 will exceed $1 billion.
 Without reforms, B.C. drivers could face substantial premium increases.

 While the outright privatization of auto insurance appears unlikely, a package of legislative reform measures expected to take effect in 2019 is in the works.
 The legislature and ICBC executives project that the combined effect will be $1 billion in annual savings.

 Among the most publicized reforms is a cap of $5,500 on pain and suffering damage awards for “minor” injuries and resolving disputes regarding what is considered minor through an independent dispute resolution process rather than in the courts.
 The $5,500 cap will not apply to claims for lost wages, medical expenses, or legal fees.